Last Updated on May 8, 2022 by MABER SAL

+Kia parts are affordably priced and cheaper than those from other automakers.
 Before you buy a new car, it is essential to consider the availability and affordability of spare parts.
 This way, you know whether you can afford unexpected repairs and estimate the model’s ownership costs.
-Kia parts are affordably priced and cheaper than those from other automakers.

 The cost of Kia parts varies depending on the model and whether you choose OEM or aftermarket parts.
-OEM parts are more costly, but they last longer and fit more accurately than aftermarket parts.
+OEM parts are more costly but last longer and fit more accurately than aftermarket parts.
 This section looks at the cost of various Kia parts.
 We shall look at the most popular Kia parts and focus only on OEM parts and their prices.

-Car parts | Kia parts price range | Average cost for all brands |
+Car parts | Kia parts price range | Average cost for other brands |

 A/C Compressor | $150-$300 | $195- $740 |